kirame09/sparkpost-api-documentation/services/suppression-list.md

 Delete a recipient from the list by specifying the recipient's email address in the URI path.

 If the recipient is not in the suppression list, an HTTP status of 404 is returned.
 If the recipient is in the list, an HTTP status of 204 is returned indicating a successful deletion.
-Suppression "type" can be specified in the request body.
+Suppression `type` can be specified in the request body.
 If a type isn't provided, the suppression will be deleted for both transactional and non-transactional.

 + Parameters
     + recipient_email (required, string, `rcpt@example.com`) ...
 Recipient email address